Where Does Blue Sapphire Come From?

 The sapphire is a beloved gemstone that has been cherished for centuries and used in hundreds and thousands of timeless jewelry pieces.
 This gemstone is known for its mesmerizing colors and beauty, as well as its durability.
 But did you know that not all sapphires are blue?

 Typically, people think of a blue stone when they hear sapphire.
-While the stone does come in the blue color, there are sapphires that come in other colors too, such as green, white, purple, pink, orange, and yellow.
+While the stone does come in a blue color, there are sapphires that come in other colors too, such as green, white, purple, pink, orange, and yellow.
 Note that there is no red sapphire.
 This is because the red mineral corundum is another gemstone called ruby.

 The price of sapphire has a lot to do with its colors, with deep royal blue sapphires being the most expensive of the lot.